phpv8/v8js/README.md

 The extension allows you to execute Javascript code in a secure sandbox from PHP.
 The executed code can be restricted using a time limit and/or memory limit.
 This provides the possibility to execute untrusted code with confidence.

+**This is the PHP 5.x branch of V8Js**.
+The PHP7 supporting version of V8Js is maintained in the [php7 branch](https://github.com/preillyme/v8js/tree/php7) of this repository.

 Minimum requirements
 --------------------